 And then I got there….

 The next week I started working and reality set in.
 The hospital wasn’t bad, but it was a culture shock, to say the least.
-Even though I’m from a small town outside of the city, at home I drove into the large level I trauma center that had every resource you could think of within its walls.
+Even though I’m from a small town outside of the city, at home, I drove into the large level I trauma center that had every resource you could think of within its walls.
 This place was a tiny 2-floor hospital.
 Wound vac changes?
 You do them.
 Consults to specialists?
 You call them.
 Rapid response teams?
 You and your charge nurses.
 Physicians?
 You get out of your seat if they want it.
 It was just so different.
 I remember that week getting on the treadmill and just busting into tears.
-I missed my mom, we had never lived apart.
-I missed my work family that knew and loved me since I was a CNA.
-I thought to myself what in the hell was I thinking moving across the country.
-Even though my fiancée was with me I think we both felt so alone.
+I missed my mom; we had never lived apart.
+I missed the work-family that knew and loved me since I was a CNA.
+I thought to myself, what in the hell was I thinking moving across the country.
+Even though my fiancée was with me, I think we both felt so alone.

-Looking back I’m so glad I took the chance.
-I left a perm position that I loved to face the unknown, and it was difficult at first, but amazing in the end.
+Looking back, I’m so glad I took the chance with my first assignment.
+I left a perm position that I loved to face the unknown, and it wasn’t easy at first but amazing in the end.
 I grew up.
 My fiancée and I grew closer than ever.
 Both of us were really close to our families, so it was new and invigorating to have only each other to depend on.
 I grew as an RN.
-I learned new skills working in a small hospital where there was no wound care team, rapid response team, and where physicians were a force to be reckoned with.
+I learned new skills working in a small hospital where there was no wound care team, rapid response team and where physicians were a force to be reckoned with.
 I learned to make new friends.
 I became more outgoing.
 I saw more and lived more in those 5 months than I had in my entire lifetime.